Flight shame

+A McDonnell Douglas MD-80 of Scandinavian Airlines leaving a trail of smoke as it climbs, thus adding to carbon emissions from air travel.

 Flight shame or flygskam (Swedish) is a social movement that discourages air travel due to its environmental impact, including outsized carbon emissions linked to anthropogenic climate change.
-Originating in Sweden, the term was popularized by climate activist Greta Thunberg, with the movement alternatively known as an anti-flying or anti-flight movement.
+Originating in Sweden, the term was popularised by climate activist Greta Thunberg, with the movement alternatively known as an anti-flying or anti-flight movement.

 Flight shame refers to an individual's uneasiness over engaging in consumption that is energy-intense with consequences for the climate and environment.
 It also reflects on air travelers as people involved in socially undesirable activities, and adaptive behaviour as described in the related Swedish term smygflyga (i.e. sneak-flying).

 The movement took off in 2018 in Sweden and gained traction the following year throughout northern Europe.
 Flygskam is a Swedish word that literally means "flight shame".

 Origins

 Staffan Lindberg, a Swedish singer, was reported to have coined the term in 2017.
 Björn Ferry, an Olympic athlete, was also one of the first notable champions of the concept.
 Malena Ernman, an opera singer and the mother of teenage activist Greta Thunberg, also announced publicly that she would stop flying.
-Thunberg helped popularize the movement.
+Thunberg helped popularise the movement.
 The idea would continue to grow as other Swedish celebrities followed suit.
 Maja Rosén in 2018 started the We Stay on the Ground movement in Sweden.
 The group pledges to give up flying for a year once 100,000 people in a given country commit to do the same.
 The word started to become mainstream among English speakers in 2019.

 Tågskryt

 Tågskryt, a Swedish word that literally means "train brag", has resulted from the flygskam movement.
 This idea encourages people to travel by train rather than by airliner.
-Furthermore, it encourages people to utilize social media by posting pictures from their train trip and tagging it #tågskryt.
+Furthermore, it encourages people to utilise social media by posting pictures from their train trip and tagging it #tågskryt.

 Att smygflyga, which means "to fly in secret", is also another term that has been derived from the flygskam movement.